heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 the root of the repository.
 This allows to avoid committing files that should not be committed, such as IDE configuration files.

+We encourage you **not** to use gitignore generators (such as <https://gitignore.io/>), as they often add too many files to the ignore list.
+It is better to add files to the ignore list as you need it.

 ### Summary

 - Git is a distributed VCS